IIEnat/Seismographer/docs/user_manual.md

 ## Installation
 1. Get a local copy of the project onto your Linux device either by cloning the Github repository or simply downloading it as a `.zip` file and extracting it.
 2. Open a command-line interface like terminal and navigate to the `main/` directory within the project.
-3. To install the dependancies required by the project run the following command:
+3. To install the dependencies required by the project run the following command:
 ```
 $ pip install -r requirements.txt
 ```